 - Sinks & Taps

 Easter Hot Cross BUns

-Posted by Alison Baker Wednesday, 23rd March 2016
+Posted by Alexandra Dibble Wednesday, 23rd March 2016

 Traditionally we eat Hot Cross Buns on Good Friday.
 There are many myths about these buns; a 12th century monk was thought to be the first person to mark the bun with a cross.
 A legend also says that if you hang a hot cross bun from your kitchen rafters it will stay fresh for a year.
 The cross on the top means they are blessed and can expel bad spirits.

 Despite all of the history surrounding hot cross buns, we, as a nation love them and they are available not only at Easter time, but for most of the year, at all of our supermarkets.